drtrigon/sketchbook/README.md

 They do work out of the box, for more info see:
 * MemCARDuino: https://github.com/ShendoXT/memcarduino
 * MemcardRex 1.8: http://shendosoft.blogspot.ch/2014/01/memcardrex-18-released.html
+In order to easily connect the memory card a card edge connector is perfect (e.g. EDAC 395-020-520-202).
+Use a 3.6V Zener with 220 Ohms to get the 3.6V needed - or just use the 3.3V from Arduino Uno.

 ### micpy - ESP8266_SHT31_WiFi_pseudoREST